jacko2611/mental-note/README.md

 * [Contributions](#contribution)
 * [Tests](#testing)
 ## Installation
-No installation necessary.
-This is application is deployed at a live server.
+In order for the application to run, the user must have the node/nodemon server open in their terminal.
+This application is then deployed at a live server.
 ## Usage
 N/a
 ## License